Gold: Inflation Is Accelerating

 For the monthly VC PMI signals, the Buy 2 level is $1812, so the market is very oversold.
 If we close above $1812, we will activate a monthly buy trigger.
 It will also activate again the annual bullish price momentum, which is at $1810.
 If we look at the 9-year cycle, the average price is $1675.
 The Buy 1 level of the 360-day cycle is $1532.
 Since the market is trading at these levels has brought into play the levels below.
 The market is likely to revert from these levels to go back up as buyers are identified and to close above $1812.

 For the December gold contract, we have entered into the blue zone where buyers are likely to come into the market.
-According to Elliott wave analysis, a second wave correction will be completed at 1740 - 1750 levels.
+According to Elliott wave analysis, a second wave correction will be completed at 1740-1750 levels.
 This could be the beginning of the third wave.
 The high we made in August from the low of $1450 is the first wave.
 The first leg was about a $600 move up.
 Then the market consolidated after the high was made, which is considered the second wave.
 If we look at Fibonacci retracements from the low of $1450 to the recent high $2089, then we have a 50% Fibonacci at about $1771.
 That usually satisfies the completion of the second wave.

 We do not think that the market has shifted from the picture of a big bull market.
 We are looking at a historic gold market unfolding.
 If we expand this pattern and use Elliot wave counts, after the second leg correction, the third leg can be double the first leg.
 The second leg is usually within a 50% retracement or less.
 Once the bottom is identified, we could be looking at a $1200 move with $3000 gold as the target on the third Elliot wave.

 The market appears from an Elliot wave point of view the second wave correction or B wave is being completed.
 The targets are the VC PMI Buy 1 level of $1817, Buy 2 of $1799, and the 360-day cycle average price of $1810.
 Now we are waiting for the market to identify the bottom.
 A close above $1817 would identify the bottom, which would bring in all the other monthly signals and activate daily and monthly long trigger points.